-WE’RE HAVING PUBLIC SERVICES SATURDAYS @ 5:00 PM AND SUNDAYS @ 11:00 AM.
-(Nursery & Kids Church are available Sundays.)
-We are also posting our sermons on this website, just click on the “Sermons” tab; and streaming our worship services/sermons on Facebook live at service times.
+WE’RE HAVING PUBLIC SERVICES SUNDAYS @ 9:00 am & 10:45 AM.
+We are also posting our sermons on this website, just click on the “Sermons” tab; and streaming our worship services/sermons on Facebook live.

 July 3, 2020 – Coronavirus Update

 As you may be aware, Governor Abbott has now mandated face coverings in counties where there are 20 or more active COVID cases.
 Our local county authorities acknowledged that mandate yesterday afternoon noting that Llano county now has 33 active cases.

 In an effort to cooperate with our leaders and slow the spread of COVID-19, we will be requiring face coverings in our public worship services until these guidelines are relaxed.

 We continue to invite you to make attendance at a public worship service a matter of prayer.
 If the Lord leads you to attend a public service, wonderful!
 Please plan on wearing some sort of face covering.